Getting Married at the Consulate

 Report of Marriage of a Filipino Abroad

 REPORT OF MARRIAGE OF A FILIPINO ABROAD The marriage between Filipinos or between a Filipino and a foreign national should be reported and registered with the Philippine Statistics Authority (PSA) through the Philippine Embassy/Consulate General which has jurisdiction over the locality where the event took place.
 File application by email first.
 ONLY marriages that took place in the following states can be registered or reported at the Philippine Consulate General in New York: (1) Connecticut, (2) Delaware, (3) Maine, (4) Massachusetts, (5) New Hampshire, (6) New Jersey, (7) New York, (8) Pennsylvania, (9) Rhode Island, and (10) Vermont.For marriages that happened in other U.S. states, please click the Consulate Finder to find out which Philippine Embassy or Consulate can assist you, what the hours of operation are, and how to reach it.
-DOCUMENTARY REQUIREMENTS Basic Requirements Report of Marriage Form (Notarized) The wife should indicate her maiden surname as her last name.The husband and wife should accomplish and sign the four (4) ROM applications.
+DOCUMENTARY REQUIREMENTS Basic Requirements Report of Marriage Form (Notarized) Must be printed/typewritten.
+Handwritten documents will not be accepted.
+The wife should indicate her maiden surname as her last name.The husband and wife should accomplish and sign the four (4) ROM applications.
 The forms must be duly notarized by any US notary public.
 Guidelines on accomplishing the form can be found at the bottom of this page.
-Marriage Contract or Certificate issued by US vital records Submit one (1) original or…
+Marriage Contract or Certificate issued…

 Continue Reading Report of Marriage of a Filipino Abroad